 - You have two methods to add constraints to it.

-- Select above button, click Add New Constraints icon (
+- Select the above button, click the Add New Constraints icon ( ) on the above auto-layout menu bar.

-- You can specify 4 space constraint constant value for the button in 4 direction.
-If you change the space constraint constant value like above dialog, this means the distance between the button and it’s nearest left and right UI component are both 100, and the distance between the button and it’s nearest top UI component is 10, the distance between the button and it’s nearest bottom UI component is 50.
+- You can specify 4 space constraint constant values for the button in 4 directions.
+If you change the space constraint constant value like the above dialog, this means the distance between the button and its nearest left and right UI component are both 100, and the distance between the button and its nearest top UI component is 10, the distance between the button and it’s nearest bottom UI component is 50.

 - If you want the button to full file the screen width, just input 0 in the left and right space constraints value input box.

-- When you change the screen orientation, you can see the button change it’s layout and size automatically to responsive match the screen orientation change.
+- When you change the screen orientation, you can see the button change its layout and size automatically to responsively match the screen orientation change.
+You can see this step demo video on youtube URL https://youtu.be/WvgSJyrctaM.

-- Now you can see above 4 constraints has been added under View Controller Scene —> View Controller —> View —> Constraints item.
+- Now you can see the above 4 constraints have been added under the View Controller Scene —> View Controller —> View —> Constraints item.
 You can understand their meaning directly.
-If you want to remove one constraint, just select it and press delete key in keyboard.
+If you want to remove one constraint, just select it and press the delete key on the keyboard.

-- If you want to edit one constraint value, just select it, and then edit it in Attributes Inspector pane ( How To Display Xcode Library, Assistant Editor, Inspectors Window ) at Xcode project right side.
-You can change the First Item, Relation and Second Item in the drop down list, the Constant input text box value is the constraint value.
+- If you want to edit one constraint value, just select it, and then edit it in the Attributes Inspector pane ( How To Display Xcode Library, Assistant Editor, Inspectors Window ) on the Xcode project right side.
+You can change the First Item, Relation, and Second Item in the drop-down list, the Constant input text box value is the constraint value.

-- Now delete all above constraints, and add three button around Button One like below.
-Add above constraints to Button One again, you will see below picture.
-You can see now the constraints is applied between Button One and the three buttons, because there are no button above Button One, so the top constraints do not change.
+- Now delete all the above constraints, and add three buttons around Button One like below.
+Add the above constraints to Button One again, you will see the below picture.
+You can see that now the constraints are applied between Button One and the three buttons because there is no button above Button One, so the top constraints do not change.

-- Besides 4 direction nearest UI component space constraints, you can also add constraints to the button’s width and height by select the checkbox before Width and Height, then select or input the width and height value from the drop down list after it.
+- Besides 4 direction nearest UI component space constraints, you can also add constraints to the button’s width and height by select the checkbox before Width and Height, then select or input the width and height value from the drop-down list after it in the Add New Constraints pane.

 2.3 Make Multiple Swift UI Components Equal Width & Height.

-- Add two swift button, and set constraints to each button as below picture.
+- Add two swift buttons, and set constraints to each button as below picture.

-- Press Shift key and click the two buttons one by one to select then all, then click Add New Constraints icon in auto layout menu bar, check Equal Widths and Equal Heights checkbox, then click Add 2 Constraints button.
+- Press the Shift key and click the two buttons one by one to select them all, then click Add New Constraints icon in the auto layout menu bar, check the Equal Widths and Equal Heights checkbox, then click Add 2 Constraints button.

-- After click Add 2 Constraints button, you will see the two buttons has same width and height like below.
+- After click Add 2 Constraints button, you will see the two buttons have the same width and height as below.

 2.4 Fix Swift UI Component Constraints Issue.

-If there are some constraints error or warning, the t-bars line will change to red or orange, to fix these issues or error, just click the Resolve Auto Layout Issues icon ( ) in the auto layout menu bar.
-It will popup a dialog, you can choose the menu item to update, reset or clear error constraints.
+- If there are some constraints errors or warnings, the t-bars line will change to red or orange, to fix these issues or errors, just click the Resolve Auto Layout Issues icon ( ) in the auto layout menu bar.
+It will pop up a dialog, you can choose the menu item to update, reset, or clear error constraints.

 3. How To Use Swift Constraints To Align Multiple UI Components.

-After add and pin swift UI components on view controller scene with constraints, you can also align them use swift constraints align button ( ).
+After add and pin swift UI components on the view controller scene with constraints, you can also align them use the swift constraints align button ( ).
 Below is an example.

-- I input 10 in leading edge, this will make Button Two’s left edge 10 point away from Button One’s left edge like below picture.
+- I input 10 in the Leading Edges value, this will make Button Two’s left edge 10 points away from Button One’s left edge like the below picture.
 To make this configuration take effect, you should remove the

 Button Two.leading = Safe Area.leading + 20

 constraints first.
-Because this constraints will restrict Button Two moving from left to right.
+Because this constraint will restrict Button Two from moving from left to right.

 - Remove constraint